-Approximately 8% of the population of the population of Vietnam to this day adheres to Catholicism.
-This remarkable fact is explained by the colonial past of the country – in the era of French Indochina, almost all of South Vietnam was Catholic.
-St. Mary’s Cathedral in Nha Trang is one of the current strongholds of Vietnamese Catholicism.
+Approximately 8% of the Vietnamese population still adheres to Catholicism.
+This remarkable fact is explained by the colonial past of the country – – in the era of French Indochina, almost all of South Vietnam was Catholic.
+The Cathedral of St. Mary in Nyachang is one of the current strongholds of Vietnamese Catholicism.

-The Catholic cathedral was founded in Nha Trang in 1928.
-It was decided to build a temple on top of a hill, for which the rocky summit was blown up by mines and leveled.
-In total, about 500 min was spent.
-On the formed level ground area of 4,5 thousand square meters. m and laid the temple, the construction of which took almost 5 years.
+The Catholic Cathedral was founded in Nyachang in 1928.
+It was decided to build a temple on the top of the hill, for which the rocky summit was blown up with the help of mines and leveled.
+In total, about 500 minutes were spent.
+On the formed flat area of 4.5 thousand square meters. m and laid the temple, the construction of which took almost 5 years.

-After the construction was completed, it was started.
-First of all, huge window stained glass windows from fragments of colored glass were installed.
-Then the workers fixed in place 3 large bells, cast in France in 1789.
-Registration was started in early 1934, and in July of the same year the solemn consecration of the cathedral took place.
-The ceremony of consecration was even held again after 6 and a half years.
-The recognizable clock on the main tower was installed already at the current temple at the end of 1935.
+At the end of construction started its design.
+First of all, huge stained glass windows made of fragments of multi-colored glass were installed.
+The workers then installed 3 large bells, cast in France in 1789, in place.
+The design was started in early 1934, and in July of the same year a solemn consecration of the cathedral took place.
+The ceremony of consecration even held again after 6 and a half years.
+The recognizable clock on the main tower was installed on the existing church at the end of 1935.

 The area occupied by the cathedral was about 720 square meters.
-Originally, a cemetery was placed near the church, but in connection with the construction of the station in Nyachang, the cemetery was removed, and the remains of burials were placed in the niches of the cathedral.
+Initially, a cemetery was placed near the temple, however, due to the construction of the railway station in Nyachang, the cemetery was removed, and the remains of the graves were placed in the niches of the cathedral.

-Catholic cathedral in Nha Trang as it is
+The Catholic Cathedral in Nha Trang as It Is

-The building of the cathedral in Nha Trang can be seen from any end of the city – it was not an accidental decision to place the temple on a hill.
-In addition to being the most notable building in the city, the residence of the bishop of the Catholic Diocese of Nha Trang is also located in this temple.
+The building of the cathedral in Nha Trang can be seen from any end of the city – – to place the temple on a hill was not a random decision.
+In addition to being the most prominent building in the city, this temple also houses the residence of the bishop of the Catholic Diocese of Nha Trang.

 The Cathedral of St. Mary was built in the Gothic style.
-The most notable element of the cathedral is the 38-meter square tower with a clock and a large Catholic cross.
-Monumentality of the cathedral is added concrete and cement slabs, from which the structure was built.
+The most prominent element of the cathedral is the 38-meter square clock tower and a large Catholic cross.
+Monumentality of the cathedral adds concrete and cement slabs, from which the building was constructed.

-Inside, the cathedral is as impressive as it is outside.
-It is very unusual that the interior space is decorated with fresh flowers.
+Inside the cathedral is no less impressive than the outside.
+It is very unusual that the inner space is decorated with fresh flowers.
 Sunlight penetrates through the stained glass windows and colors the interior with bright colors.

-The mosaic stained-glass windows describing the biblical subjects become even more colorful.
-The wall, in the niches of which the ashes of the deceased were reburied from the former cemetery, are decorated with memorial plates.
+The mosaic stained glass windows describing biblical scenes themselves become even more colorful.
+The wall, in the niches of which the remains of the deceased from the former cemetery were reburied, is decorated with memorial plates.

-Outside, in the courtyard in front of the cathedral are statues of Jesus and the Virgin Mary, surrounded by a lot of chrysanthemums, and along the perimeter of the temple are organically arranged statues of saints.
-Behind the statue of St. Mary there is a Biblical legend, next to it there is a small altar.
+Outside, in the courtyard opposite the cathedral, there are statues of Jesus and the Virgin Mary, surrounded by many chrysanthemums, and statues of saints are organically arranged along the perimeter of the temple.
+Behind the statue of St. Mary is a biblical legend, located next to a small altar.

-Throughout the complex, prudently arranged benches so that tourists and believers could rest.
+Benches were prudently placed throughout the complex, so that tourists and believers could rest.

-The Catholic cathedral in Nha Trang due to its dominant location really attracts the attention of tourists and is able to surprise everyone who did not expect to see an islet of Christianity in the midst of the predominant Buddhism in Indochina.
-Let’s try to briefly consider what the cathedral of Russian-speaking tourists mostly surprises.
+Thanks to its dominant location, the Catholic Cathedral in Nha Trang really attracts the attention of tourists and is able to surprise everyone who did not expect to see the island of Christianity in the midst of prevailing Buddhism in Indochina.
+We will try to briefly review what is the main reason for the Russian-speaking tourists’ cathedral to be surprised.

 How to get there?

-As it became clear, to find this cathedral in Nha Trang is very easy.
-To get to it is not more difficult, since the cathedral is located in the heart of the city, next to the railway station.
+As it became clear, it is very easy to find this cathedral in Nha Trang.
+Getting to it is no more difficult, since the cathedral is located in the very center of the city, next to the railway station.
 From the tourist area of Nha Trang can be reached on foot, it takes up to half an hour.
-From the “lotus” on the beach side also leads a direct road to the temple.
+From the “Lotus” from the beach also leads a direct road to the temple.

-If there is no desire to walk, you can take a taxi – it will cost no more than 40 thousand VND.
-Next to the cathedral, shuttle bus No. 4 also stops.
-The Nha Trang bus service costs 7,000 dong.
+If you do not want to take a walk, you can take a taxi – – it will cost no more than 40 thousand dong.
+Next to the cathedral the shuttle bus number 4 also stops.
+Traveling in Nha Trang city buses costs 7,000 Dong.

-Rent a bike, you can drive not only to the territory of the temple complex, but even park at the main gate itself, sweeping through the garden through the arch, past the statue of the Virgin Mary.
+Renting a bike, you can get not only to the territory of the temple complex, but even to park at the main gate itself, having swept the garden through the arch, past the statue of the Virgin Mary.

-Access to the inspection of the cathedral is open at any time, but you can go inside only at certain times, when there is a divine service.
-It is better to check the service hours on the spot.
+Access to the inspection of the cathedral is open at any time, but you can go inside only at certain hours when the service is held there.
+Hours of service is better to specify on the spot.

-Convenient location, transport accessibility, as well as a special significance for Vietnamese Catholicism make visiting Nha Trang Cathedral necessary for a tourist looking for new experiences, in addition to endless beach holidays.
+Convenient location, transport accessibility, as well as special importance for Vietnamese Catholicism make visiting the Nha Trang Cathedral obligatory for a tourist looking for new experiences, in addition to endless beach holidays.